 You will also notice that those lines end at the 17th parallel, and that’s because the original Agent Orange Act says, “Within the Republic of Vietnam.”
 For example, if you had a submarine off Hai Phong doing electronic intelligence gathering or monitoring the Chinese off Hainan Island, they would not be covered by the bill.
 But any ship that crossed into the territorial seas would be.

 You’ll notice in the south, it’s wider.
 It actually goes out almost to the old DSM line.
-At first, that give us a little difficulty, and that’s when we started talking to the hydrologists, who assured us that the Mekong River was powerful enough that it push the Agent Orange out to the territorial seas line and actually further beyond.
+At first, that gives us a little difficulty, and that’s when we started talking to the hydrologists, who assured us that the Mekong River was powerful enough that it pushes the Agent Orange out to the territorial seas line and actually further beyond.

 Also, depending on the monsoon and the seasons, the wind will shift and sometimes, it will push the Agent Orange and the waves up the coast.
 Sometimes, it will push them down the coast.
 The hydraulics just tell us that basically anybody in the area marked with that dashed line would have been exposed to Agent Orange or to the hydrological plume that carried the Agent Orange out to sea.

 The final thing I want to mention is that most of the territorial seas and all of the bays and harbors are within the 30-fathom curve.
-That means that basically they were in the area where ships would anchor.
-If you would all remember, this was back before digital computers.
+That means that basically, they were in the area where ships would anchor.
+If you would all remember, this was back before digital computers that are used as much for working and gaming nowadays.
 It was all analog, so the ships would tend to anchor so that they would get a much more stable fire control solution.
-Because of that, every time they would anchor, that would churn up sea bottom, and those of you who’ve been out there know that happens.
-Also you have the ships entering and leaving port.
+Because of that, every time they would anchor, that would churn up sea bottom, and those of you who’ve been out there know what happens.
+Also, you have the ships entering and leaving port.
 When they do that, that churns up the sea bottoms, as well.

 As Matt mentioned earlier, these deep-water ports really aren’t deep water.
 They’re actually quite shallow.
 All that stuff would continue to churn up, and it became the gift that just kept on giving.